ashlynmay/ashlynmay.github.io/README.md

 So to get started, this is the homepage, as you might notice, the desktop and mobile versions of the site have different layouts.
 The mobile one has a bottom navigation bar, and two icons in the top corners for other less used parts of the website.

-The homepage features a photo of me, a brief
+The homepage features a photo of me, a brief sentence or two about me, and

 ...